 This is an application for new hybrid vehicle/hybrid vehicle conversion manufacturers to have a hybrid vehicle make/model listed as eligible for the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP).
-This application must be completed and submitted to ARB, and the vehicle must receive written approval from ARB prior to the vehicle being eligible for a voucher.
+This application must be completed and submitted to CARB, and the vehicle must receive written approval from CARB prior to the vehicle being eligible for a voucher.

-The new hybrid vehicles/hybrid vehicle conversion vehicles identified in Appendix A of the HVIP Implementation Manual are eligible for HVIP.
+The new hybrid vehicles/hybrid vehicle conversion vehicles identified in Appendix A of the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP) and Low NOx Engine Incentives administered through HVIP Implementation Manual are eligible for HVIP.
 Other hybrid vehicle make/models must fall into one of the following five categories to apply for HVIP-eligibility.
 This application is for (check box below that applies):